dotnet/TorchSharp/DEVGUIDE.md

 ## Building the TorchSharp package

-The managed package can be built with `dotnet pack`, e.g.

-    ./build.cmd pack

-or just

-    dotnet pack

 Locally built packages have names like this, names update every day.
 If repeatedly rebuilding them locally you may have to remove them from your local `.nuget` package cache.